 Designed especially for students who need or want a one to six credit hour course in moral theology.
 Against a background of the general principles of Catholic moral, ascetical, or pastoral theology, specific topics in moral theology are studied in detail.
 It may be taken more than once.

-THE 405 CATHOLIC SOCIAL TEACHING 3 sem. hrs.
-Prerequisite: THE 280
+THE 405 CATHOLIC SOCIAL TEACHING

 Christian faith requires action motivated by justice and peace.
 This course reflects on this reality by studying Vatican documents and social justice documents by the U.S. Catholic Bishops.